Man accused of kidnapping, tossing girl off Worcester bridge suspended from school job

-SOUTHBOROUGH, MA (WHDH) - A Worcester man charged with kidnapping, strangling and throwing a young girl off a bridge into a lake in Worcester has been suspended indefinitely from his job a systems support analyst at a school in Southborough, according to a letter.
+WORCESTER, Mass.
+(WHDH) – A man charged with kidnapping, strangling and throwing a young girl off a bridge into a lake in Worcester has been suspended indefinitely from his job as a systems support analyst at a school in Southborough, according to a letter.

-Authorities say 35-year-old Joshua Hubert kidnapped a 7-year-old girl early Sunday morning from a family party, strangled her and then tossed her 50 feet off the I-290 bridge into Lake Quinsigamond.
+Police said 35-year-old Joshua Hubert kidnapped a 7-year-old girl early Sunday from a family cookout, choked her and then tossed her 50 feet from the I-290 bridge into Lake Quinsigamond.

 RELATED: Police: Man kidnapped 7-year-old girl, threw her off bridge in Worcester

+Hubert also briefly worked at the Sterling Police Department as a dispatcher.

 Hubert is charged with kidnapping.
 A not-guilty plea was entered at his arraignment on Monday.
-He was ordered held without bail.
+He was ordered held without bail pending a dangerousness hearing on Thursday.
+More charges could be filed.

 To read the letter in full, click here.